-The first trip of 2016 was in January to Gran Canaria using some study time I had from work.
+The first travels of 2016 was in January to Gran Canaria using some study time I had from work.
 This is a place of package holidays, but not for me!
 I found a great deal on flights due to a package holiday selling off their last minute flights cheap as a deal.

 Here I hired a car making sure that I bought my hire car insurance from a third party for a year which works out cheaper than using the hire car company’s insurance for just one week.
 I then found a few nice places in different areas of the island through Airbnb to base myself.